ggerganov/llama.cpp/README.md

 ### Obtaining the Facebook LLaMA 2 model

-- **Under no circumstances should IPFS, magnet links, or any other links to model downloads be shared anywhere in this repository, including in issues, discussions, or pull requests.
-They will be immediately deleted.**
-- The LLaMA 2 models are officially distributed by Facebook and will **never** be provided through this repository.
 - Refer to [Facebook's LLaMA download page](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) if you want to access the model data.

 ### Verifying the model files